jchidley/mkdocs-material-test/docs/Apple/2021-06-06-python-apple.md

 [Mamba](https://mamba.readthedocs.io/en/latest/user_guide/mamba.html)
 [Conda or Mamba for production?](https://labs.epi2me.io/conda-or-mamba-for-production/) use Mambaforge download the latest from https://github.com/conda-forge/miniforge `bash Mambaforge-MacOSX-arm64.sh -b` This is based on conda.
-Use `conda activate base` then create a `conda env create [envrionment]` and activate it.
+Use `conda activate base` then create a `conda env create [environment]` and activate it.

 ### Python venv